Lightstreamer/Lightstreamer-lib-client-mini-kotlin/README.md

 ## Installation

-Lightstreamer Kotlin SDK requires JVM version 21 or later.
+The Lightstreamer Kotlin library requires JVM version 21 or later.

-To add a dependency using Maven, use the following:
+To add the library using **Maven**, include the following dependency:

 ```xml
 <dependency>